 Goff bought the trailer off a friend in March, and spent the summer with his daughter preparing to open the shop.
 Oriah was working at Capital Barber Shop at the time – she spent seven years as a cosmetologist, but recently quit.
 Goff described a feeling familiar to anyone about to start a big project: gingerly stepping out onto a limb – crossing the threshold from imagination to reality.

-“It’s as if they’ve already happened – it’s as if I’m already there in that future world, but I don’t know if I’m ready for it,” he said.
+“It’s as if [future projects] have already happened – it’s as if I’m already there in that future world, but I don’t know if I’m ready for it,” he said.
 “I’m fearful of completing what I have in front of me, because I know that when I do there’s always more.”

 I asked him what keeps him going and he paused for a while.